 Maria Sakkari vs. Linda Fruhvirtova: Prediction and Match Betting Odds | China Open

-In the China Open Round of 32 on Monday, No. 6-ranked Maria Sakkari faces No. 98 Linda Fruhvirtova.
+Maria Sakkari (No. 6 ranking) will meet Linda Fruhvirtova (No. 98) in the Round of 32 of the China Open on Tuesday, October 3.

-In this Round of 32 matchup against Fruhvirtova (+400), Sakkari is the favorite with -650 odds.
+In the Round of 32, Sakkari is the favorite against Fruhvirtova, with -650 odds against the underdog's +400.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!